lucak0909/lucak0909.github.io/README.md

 |08/4| pynput function lag | Recursive function creates too much lag when containing pynput as too many threads are being used at once. | Using "keyboard" library instead |

-# Video of the project in use.
+# Video of the project in use: